bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercises

            1. Open the form and answer the question. `Click here for the form <https://form.jotform.com/250502078222345>`_.
+Please make a copy for yourself!
 Do not forget to enter your name!
            2. Download the sequences from NCBI with the accession numbers given in the form as separate sequence files in FASTA format.

   .. tab:: Tutorial 4